PJ004/Quadratic-Equation-Solver/README.md

 This website is available for use on http://anonymousjguy.rf.gd

-If you feel apprehensive about going to an insecure website you could just download the source code and run it locally Since this is just a simple website, it can be opened in your web browser.
+If you feel apprehensive about going to an insecure website you could just download the repository and run it locally Since this is just a simple website, it can be opened in your web browser.

 ## Cloning the repository

+### Using a zip file
+If you're not comfortable using a command line interface, please use this method to download the repository.

+On the right hand corner of this page, where there is a green button that reads `<> Code`, click on the drop down menu and select `Download ZIP`.
+Unzip the file and click on `index.html`.
+The file should automatically load up in a web browser.

-### Linux/MacOS
+### CLI

+#### On Linux/Mac OS
 Type this command in the terminal

 `git clone https://github.com/PJ004/Quadratic-Equation-Solver`